International Brand Strategy: Build a Global Brand

 Global Branding Trends and Opportunities

 The global marketplace continues to present exciting expansion opportunities for brands.
-As technology connects consumers worldwide, global branding has taken on increased importance.
+As technology connects consumers worldwide, global branding has become increasingly important.

 Global Consumer Culture